CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 This passage barely reaches a height of four feet and is cluttered with rounded boulders and pebbles.
 In its time, it might have served as a streambed, though no water courses through it today.
 ```

 The dwarves diverted the stream into the channel leading to Area 12 to power the waterwheel in the smelter.
-Subsequently, the earthquakes during the final spell battle of the orc invasion rocked Tide Echo Cavern, causing the floor in Area 18 to collapse, re-routing the stream once more.
+Subsequently, the earthquakes during the final spell battle of the ogrekin invasion rocked Tide Echo Cavern, causing the floor in Area 18 to collapse, re-routing the stream once more.
 The old streambed endures as a viable passage that circumvents the undead lurking in Area 12, although Nezznar remains unaware of this alternate route.

 ### 18. Collapsed Cavern